Stanley R. Jaffe: Career

-Veto of the USS Enterprise complex in Las Vegas
+Veto of the Star Trek Enterprise complex in Las Vegas

-In or around 1992, a consortium of developers put a proposal together with government officials from Las Vegas to build a replica of the USS Enterprise in Las Vegas.
+In or around 1992, a consortium of developers and city officials proposed a replica of the Star Trek Enterprise in Las Vegas.
 The giant scale model of the ship would include restaurants and tours but no hotel or casino.
-The proposal was also approved by the then-president of Paramount and only needed the approval of CEO of Paramount Studios Stanley Jaffe.
-After listening to the proposal from all sponsors, Jaffe in the meeting reportedly curtly rejected the proposal on the basis that if unsuccessful, the building would, unlike a movie, be a permanent reminder of failure in the franchise.
+The proposal was approved by the president of Paramount and only needed Jaffe's approval as Paramount CEO.
+However, Jaffe rejected the proposal, believing that if unsuccessful, the building would be a permanent reminder of failure.

+Death

+Jaffe died at his home in Rancho Mirage, California, on March 10, 2025 at the age of 84.